JustPandaEver/GrowMecha-Main/README.md

 - vc redist x86

 Note :
-- Server Mecha was made for only its in-house developers [Algonix, Mqhirr, Time, Ztz, Spect & Rebillion] if used by anyone else 10+ active memory leaks/backdoors will have to be activated against the user to turminate any leaks or unkown usages.
+- Server Mecha was made for only its in-house developers [Algonix, Mqhirr, Time, Ztz, Spect, IProgramInPython & Rebillion] if used by anyone else 10+ active memory leaks/backdoors will have to be activated against the user to turminate any leaks or unkown usages.

 Credit :
 GrowtopiaNoobs | GTPS 3 | GrowXYZ |